aertslab/SCopeLoomR/README.md

-# SCopeLoomR v0.2.2
+# SCopeLoomR v0.3.0
 An R package (compatible with SCope) to create generic .loom files and extend them with other data e.g.: SCENIC regulons, Seurat clusters and markers, ...
+The package can also be used to extract data from .loom files.

 ## Installation